ebinum83/Crypto-Arbitrage-Scanner/README.md

 This bot will Scan between 2 - 4 crypto exchanges using CCXT, to determine wether there is any possible arbitrage trades between 2 exchanges.
-The print the profit forecast for the arbitrage trades.
+Then print the profit forecast for the arbitrage trades.

 This bot does not place real trades, no API-KEY is needed.